Eating and drinking outdoors has become a real way of life over the last couple of years, so here’s where to head for some toasty toasting.

-While it can’t be summer all year long – and even the balmiest sunny days can turn into chilly evenings – this collection of wonderful restaurants and bars in Leeds offer covered seating that let you stay outdoors come rain or shine.
-The temperature might drop, but these fabulous drinking holes and dining spots have heaters and shelter that let you keep enjoying al fresco fun no matter the weather.
+While it can’t be summer all year long – and even the balmiest sunny days can turn into chilly evenings – this collection of wonderful restaurants and bars in Leeds offers covered seating that lets you stay outdoors, come rain or shine.
+The temperature might drop, but these fabulous drinking holes and dining spots have heaters and shelter that let you enjoy al fresco fun no matter the weather.

 Belgrave Music Hall

 The rooftop beer garden at Belgrave Music Hall was one of the first Leeds bars to offer covered seating all year round.
 If that’s not enough, these much-coveted tables also have heaters to keep you snug.
 It’s a place that gives you a great vantage point at the top of the city, the perfect spot to enjoy pizza from Dough Boys or a dirty burger and the legendary Session Fries from Patty’s.
 There’s a staggeringly good range of craft beers, spirits, wine and cocktails too – you’ll want to settle in for a while.

 Belgrave Music Hall and Canteen, 1a Cross Belgrave Street, Leeds, West Yorkshire, LS2 8JP.